 Since 1910, The University of Southern Mississippi has served as the flagship for teacher education in our state.
 Our professors are highly respected as leaders in research and service as it relates to preparing future teachers, and our graduates hold teaching positions across the globe.
 We are proud and confident because of the foundation they received at Southern Miss.

 The Department of Curriculum, Instruction and Special Education prepares individuals to teach or work in several areas of exceptionality.
 At the undergraduate level, the licensure track program leads to licensure in mild/moderate disabilities (K-12) in the state of Mississippi.
 The special education undergraduate program requires preparation in mild/moderate disabilities as well as study in one additional areas of emphasis.
-The non-licensure track program is designed to prepare candidates to work with individual with disabilities in non-school settings, including adult services.
-Those interested in working as teachers in school settings should enroll in the licensure track program.
+The Dual track program leads to licensure in both elementary education and special education to teach in Mississippi.

 B.S. students in Special Education who will be seeking teaching licensure are required to complete on-site practicum experiences in special education classrooms.
 All students, including online students, are required to attend practicum experiences either in the Hattiesburg or Gulf Coast area during their junior and senior years.